hfarhaditolie/DICAM/README.md

 ## Installation

-To install Awesome Project, follow these steps:
+To install DICAM, follow these steps:
 1. Clone the repository:

     ```bash